Using Driver Verifier to identify issues with Windows drivers for advanced users

 For detailed information about each flag, see Driver Verifier options and rule classes.

-The following options together represent the rules that all drivers in the system should not violate.
+The following options together represent the rules that all drivers in the system shouldn't violate.
 These options are enabled when you choose to enable standard settings in the Driver Verifier GUI or you specify the

 /standard switch when you configure Driver Verifier by using the command line.

-These checks are always performed on a driver that is being verified, regardless of which options have been selected.
+These checks are always done on a driver that's being verified, no matter what options have been selected.

 Examples of Automatic Checks: